Patrick Razak denies joining Hearts of Oak

 Razak is currently without a club since his contract with Guinean outfit, Horoya AC was terminated earlier this year.

-The report further stated that the Accra based club are closed to reaching an agreement with the winger following months of negotiation.
+The report further stated that, the Accra based club are closed to reaching an agreement with the speedy winger following months of negotiation.

-But in an interview with S.K Ntim of Bryt FM, Razak denied such claims, saying he has not hold any talks with the rainbow boys.
+But in an interview with S.K Ntim of Bryt FM, Razak downplayed such claims, saying he has not hold any talks with the rainbow boys.

-“No, personally I have not talk to Accra Hearts of Oak but I don’t know whether they have contacted my management.”
+Asked if he is close to reaching agreement with Hearts, he said, “No, personally I have not talked to Hearts of Oak but I don’t know whether they have contacted my management.”

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.